Are you getting the infamous “Chrome didn’t shut down correctly” error message on your Chromebook?

 If you haven’t already, we’ll do the steps that we’ve covered above in an attempt to fix it without taking more drastic measures- you know, damage control.
 Let’s cover some basic steps.

-I’m assuming you’ve already tried restarting your Chromebook and that this error has been persistent for a while now.
+I’m assuming you’ve already tried restarting your laptop and that this error has been persistent for a while now.
 I’m also assuming you’ve also tried completely shutting off your laptop and restarting it.
 If not, do a full shutdown and power up before proceeding.

 How to fix the “Chromebook didn’t shut down correctly” error